sajjadhossanshimanto/FireDM/README.md

 ---
 # How to use FireDM:
-Refer to user guide at https://github.com/firedm/FireDM/blob/master/docs/user_guide.md
+running in command line: show help by typing `firedm -h` running GUI: Refer to user guide at https://github.com/firedm/FireDM/blob/master/docs/user_guide.md

 ----------------------
 # Portable FireDM versions: